Hereford: Governance

 The main local government body covering Hereford is Herefordshire Council.
 Hereford has a city council, a parish council with city status, and has only limited powers.

 Historically, Hereford has been the county town of Herefordshire.
 In 1974, Herefordshire was merged with Worcestershire to become part of the county of Hereford and Worcester and Hereford became a district of the new county.
+It was originally intended for there to be 1 single district for Herefordshire, it was later decided to split it into 3.
 No successor parish was formed, so the former borough became unparished.
 Hereford had formed a historic borough and was reformed by the Municipal Corporations Act 1835.
 On 1 April 1998, the county of Hereford and Worcester was abolished; Herefordshire and Worcestershire were re-established as separate counties.